-Information from all three data sources was provided in different formats with different sets of variables.
-In order to merge the data files, it was necessary to transform all three data sources into a common set of variables that contained a complete set of financial statement information.
+Information from the two data sources was provided in different formats with different sets of variables.
+In order to merge the data files, it was necessary to transform all two data sources into a common set of variables that contained a complete set of financial statement information.
 Certain details were omitted in the process due to the unavailability of data from all sources.

 The objective of this annual series is to cover business activity within a calendar reference period.
 Data derived from the Quarterly Survey of Financial Statements approximate the calendar period.
-The government business enterprise data reflect fiscal periods which often are governed by the April to March fiscal year of governments.
 The administrative data used from Canada Revenue Agency (CRA) are based on financial statements filed along with annual income tax returns by corporations.
 Historically, data from fiscal periods ending at any time between January and December were included in the reference year.
 However, beginning with 2004 and 2003 revised, data from income tax returns for fiscal periods ending between April and March have been included in order to better represent business activity in the calendar period.